bbarker/blog/Software/Scala/PublishingWithJitpack.md

 JitPack [takes an approach](https://jitpack.io/docs/#immutable-artifacts) allowing for a mutable grace period of 7 days, after which the artifacts for that version become immutable.
 For me, this hits a sweet spot, and I feel like it is in line with the general vibe of JitPack.
-Still, they recommend to simply publish new artifacts most of the time, and since it is so easy to do so with JitPack, why not!
+Still, they recommend publishing new artifacts most of the time, and since it is so easy to do so with JitPack, why not!

 ## Scala Versions in the artifact Path